notsebastiano/GP_algorithm/README.md

 # README

+(Open the notebook for a better visualization of plots axes)

 Implementation of the Grassberger-Procaccia algorithm to estimate the correlation dimension of a set.
 Please refer to: http://www.scholarpedia.org/article/Grassberger-Procaccia_algorithm for more information on the Grassberger-Procaccia algorithm and the correlation dmension

 Correlation dimension is a fractal dimension (such as Box-counting dimension or Hausdorff dimension) and it is characteristic of the set of points.
 If an attractor in phase space is being studied, once the attractor is completely unfolded in m dimensions, correlation dimension becomes an invariant and further embeddings in more dimensions do not influence its value, thus remaining constant.